easlice/bandcamp-downloader/README.md

   --dry-run             Don't actually download files, just process all the web data
                         and report what would have been done.

-  --unzip               Unzip all albums into a subfolder named after the album, under the artist folder.
+  --extract               Unzip all albums into a subfolder named after the album, under the artist folder.
                         Deletes the zip file on completion of command.
   --verbose, -v
 ```